The Best Assam Teas for 2022 Are Bold, Brash, and Malty

 In principle, the single-estate business model establishes a transparent chain of accountability that—one would hope—fosters a better product and leaves behind a better world.

 Thus, there are no middlemen involved in the production of this tea.
-The tea is shipped directly from the farm, via a US distributor, and then to the tea drinker.
+The tea is shipped directly from the farm via a US distributor and then to the tea drinker.
 Farm2Cup is what the company calls this model of single-estate tea production.

 Ghograjan is single-estate to its core.